Skip navigation

 Asthma - child - discharge

 Your child has asthma, which causes the airways of the lungs to swell and narrow.
-Now that your child is going home from the hospital, follow the health care provider's instructions on how to care for your child.
+Now that your child is going home from the hospital, follow your health care provider's instructions on how to care for your child.
 Use the information below as a reminder.

 When You're in the Hospital